-Since autumn 2003, following the forest fires in the Massif des Maures Forest in Southern France and having the authorization of the corresponding Government Agencies and Municipalities, Philippe Pastor goes to the forest to collect burnt tree trunks and creates the « Burned Trees » sculptures.
+Since autumn 2003, following the forest fires in the Massif des Maures Forest in Southern France and with the authorization of the corresponding Government Agencies and Municipalities, Philippe Pastor has collected burnt tree trunks from the forest and has created « The Burned Trees » sculptures.

 Pastor then cuts, transports and carves the blackened trunks, and through the magic and poetry of art, the trunks are sculpted and painted giving them new life.

-In 2007 Pastor partnered with the United Nations Environmental Program at the launching of the Plant for the Planet Campaign placed under the high patronage of His Serene Highness Prince Albert II of Monaco and the late Professor Wangari Maathai 2004 Nobel Peace Prize laureate, who endeavored to plant a billion trees for combating climate change.
+In 2007 Pastor partnered with the United Nations Environmental Program at the launching of the Plant for the Planet Campaign placed under the high patronage of His Serene Highness Prince Albert II of Monaco and the late Professor Wangari Maathai 2004 Nobel Peace Prize laureate, who endeavored to plant a billion trees to combat climate change.

 In 2014-2015, Philippe Pastor presented « The Burned Trees » sculptures at the Gare du Nord and Gare Montparnasse in Paris, in collaboration with the Nicolas Hulot Foundation and SNCF, on the occasion of the 20th anniversary of the Kyoto Treaty and the 2015 United Nations Climate Change Conference in Paris (COP21).
 Thus the artist got involved in a reforestation campaign in Madagascar, together with the Nicolas Hulot Foundation.